 The convenience of online banking is undeniable: You can handle transactions anytime, day or night, and make your transactions or account changes anywhere you have a connection to the internet.
 You can also monitor your account and transactions in real time.

 No wonder people are turning to digital banking.
 In fact, according to Business Insider Intelligence’s report, The Next Generation of Banking: “The most prevalent trend in the banking industry today is the shift to digital, specifically mobile and online banking.”
 A stunning 89% of respondents to its most recent survey said they used mobile banking in 2018, up from 83% in 2017.2

 Banks such as J.P.
 Morgan invest a great deal in sophisticated fraud prevention.
 We’re spending upwards of $600 million in 2020 on cybersecurity, and we have a global team dedicated to this priority.

 Our firm also has multiple layers of protection beyond user ID and password authentication for accessing your account information online.
 Secure tokens are available and device verification is required.
 We also recommend you set up email and text alerts to monitor suspicious account activity.
 And we will be monitoring your accounts and contacting you if we detect transactions that seem outside your normal activities.

 If you think your account has been compromised in any way, speak with your J.P.
-Morgan representative immediately.
+Morgan team member immediately.